Saturday of Week 3 of Lent – First Reading

 Blessed are the merciful, for they will receive mercy.

-Mercy, compassion, the ability to forgive fully.
-The Kingdom is a world full of mercy and forgiveness.
+Mercy, compassion, the ability to forgive fully—the Kingdom is a world full of mercy and forgiveness.
 And just as we will be ready to forgive others, we will find that others will be ready to forgive us when we fail in our responsibilities towards others.
 In the Lord’s Prayer, which is a prayer of the Kingdom, this is what we ask for:

-Forgive us our sins because we forgive the sins of those who have offended us.
+…forgive us our sins because we forgive the sins of those who have offended us.

-In fact, it is impossible for those who belong to the Kingdom to be offended, and forgiveness comes easily to them.
+In fact, it should be impossible for those who belong to the Kingdom to be offended, and forgiveness should come easily to them.
 That does not mean, of course, that we condone every wrong.
 The question of justice always remains.
 But condemning wrong does not exclude healing wounds caused by the hurt which wrongdoing causes.
 And mercy understood as compassion is a particularly desirable quality in a Kingdom person.
 Such a person not only experiences pity for those who suffer, but knows how to enter into and empathise with what they are going through.
 This was a quality found again and again in Jesus himself.

 Blessed are the pure in heart, for they will see God.

-‘Pure’ here is not referring primarily – or solely – to sexual purity, as is sometimes thought.* The pure in heart are those whose vision is totally free of any distortion or prejudice.
+‘Pure’ here is not referring primarily—or solely—to sexual purity, as is sometimes thought.* The pure in heart are those whose vision is totally free of any distortion or prejudice.
 They see things exactly as they are.
 As a result, they have little difficulty in recognising the presence and the action of God in the people and the environment around them.
 This purity of heart, this ability to be able to see with perfect clarity, is truly a gift.
 It requires a high level of integrity on our part, but the rewards are enormous.

 Blessed are the peacemakers, for they will be called children of God.

-Surely one of the most beautiful of the beatitudes and the one we would all love to have applied to ourselves.
+Surely this is one of the most beautiful of the beatitudes and the one we would all love to have applied to ourselves.
 In a world so full of divisions and conflicts of all kinds, the role of the peacemaker is so much needed.
 It is something we can all do, starting in our own homes, then in our working places and the wider society.
 It is something we can do as individuals and in groups, as parishes and churches.
 And, how true that, as peacemakers, we can be called “children of God”!
 The Letter to the Ephesians speaks beautifully of Jesus as making peace and breaking down walls between people, by his death on the cross (see Eph 2:14).

 Blessed are those who are persecuted for the sake of righteousness, for theirs is the kingdom of heaven.